Updated: 2 February 2021

 Job seeking arrangements

-Until 3 August JobSeeker recipients are not required to actively look for work.
-From the 4 August JobSeeker recipients will be required to apply for at least 4 jobs per month and will incur penalties for refusing work.
+After 4 August JobSeeker recipients are required to apply for at least 4 jobs per month and will incur penalties for refusing work.

 Additional Support Payments

-The Government is also making two additional support payments of $750 each to social security, veteran and other income support recipients and eligible concession cardholders.
+The Government is also making additional support payments of $250 each to social security, veteran and other income support recipients and eligible concession cardholders.
+The next payment will be in March 2021.

-The two support payments will be paid automatically from 31 March 2020 and 13 July 2020.
-Eligible recipients of the two support payments include recipients of a wide range of existing benefits including Age Pension, Disability Support Pension, Carer Payment, Austudy, Abstudy, Newstart Allowance, JobSeeker Payment, Youth Allowance, Partner Allowance, Sickness Benefit, Special Benefit, Family Tax Benefit, Veteran Service Pension, Veteran Income Support Supplement, Veteran Compensation payments, War Widow and Widower pensions, Veteran Payment, Farm Household Allowance and holders of Pensioner Concession Cards, Commonwealth Seniors Health Card holders, Veteran Gold Card.
+Eligible recipients of theses support payments include recipients of a wide range of existing benefits including Age Pension, Disability Support Pension, Carer Payment, Austudy, Abstudy, Newstart Allowance, JobSeeker Payment, Youth Allowance, Partner Allowance, Sickness Benefit, Special Benefit, Family Tax Benefit, Veteran Service Pension, Veteran Income Support Supplement, Veteran Compensation payments, War Widow and Widower pensions, Veteran Payment, Farm Household Allowance and holders of Pensioner Concession Cards, Commonwealth Seniors Health Card holders, Veteran Gold Card.

 If you are already receiving any of these benefits you don’t need to do anything.
 You can concentrate on staying healthy and other important things and your additional payment should start automatically.